All playgrounds, skate parks, outdoor gym equipment and other areas with outdoor recreation equipment are closed until further notice.

 The skate park was extended in 2013 to add new elements and increase the challenges.

-For further information visit the Glenroy Skate Park project page
+Stage 2 of the project will see tree planting and landscaping works around the skate park.
+For further information visit the Glenroy Skate Park project page.